zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}format is an optional OpenAPI type definition for this column.
+    <dd>format is an optional OpenAPI type definition for this column.
 The 'name' format is applied to the primary identifier column to assist in clients identifying column is the resource name.
-See https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types for details.{{% /md %}}</dd>
+See https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#data-types for details.</dd>

     <dt class="property-optional"
             title="Optional">